 Charles Glass is a writer, journalist, broadcaster and publisher, who has written on conflict in the Middle East, Africa and Europe for the past forty-five years.
+He is a fellow with New America’s International Security program.
 His books on the Middle East include Tribes with Flags (Atlantic Monthly Press and Picador), Money for Old Rope (Picador), The Tribes Triumphant (Harper Collins), The Northern Front: An Iraq War Diary (Saqi Books); and Syria Burning: A Short History of a Catastrophe (Verso Books, 2016).
 His books on the Second World War are: Americans in Paris: Life and Death Under the Nazi Occupation, 1940-1944 (Harper-Collins in Britain, Penguin Books in New York, Editions Saint-Simon in Paris) and The Deserters: A Hidden History of World War II (Penguin Press in New York; and Harper Press in London as Deserter: The Last Untold Story of the Second World War (Penguin Press and Harper Press).
 His latest book is They Fought Alone on British spies in France under the German occupation to be published in September 2018 by Penguin Press.
 Among his contributions to other books are his introductions to Alison Jackson’s Confidential: What You See in This Book is Not “Real” (Taschen, 2007) and Doctors and Torture: Resistance or Collaboration?
 (Amnesty International, 1991) as well as essays in collections including The Syria Dilemma (M.I.T.
 Press, 2013).

 His journalistic career began in 1973 at the ABC News Beirut bureau with then Chief Middle East Correspondent Peter Jennings.
 He covered the October 1973 Arab-Israeli War on the Syrian and Egyptian fronts.
 He also reported the civil war in Lebanon, where artillery fire wounded him in 1976.
 He left Lebanon at the end of 1976 to work at the London Observer and then for Newsweek magazine.
 He returned to ABC News as Chief Middle East correspondent in 1983 and held the post until 1993, when he left the network to concentrate on writing books.
 He has been a freelance writer in Ireland, Paris, Tuscany, Venice, London and Beirut, covering the Middle East, Northern Ireland, the Balkans, southeast Asia and the Mediterranean region.
 In addition to his non-fiction books, he has published short stories, essays and articles in the United States and Europe.